 A line of girls trudged along beside the line of camels.
 A steep hill pushed the caravan out of the beating sun right up into the shade of the oak grove and against Elijah’s row of donkeys.

-Elijah stood in their path.
+Elijah stood in the girls’ path.

-The girls would stumble over his wineskin.
+They would stumble over his wineskin.

 His father looked up.
 “Make room, son.”